torson/knock-port/README.extended.md

 ## TODO
+- option to define cli commands in config.yaml to run for opening and closing a service port per app, so KnockPort can manage cloud firewall like AWS Security Group.
+Management requests could come in via ALB (--waf-* arguments) and KnockPort would then manage one AWS SecurityGroup per app
 - OTP token (separate from 2FA) added to HTTP request so network sniffing becomes unuseful, the attacker needs to break into the client computer.
 The token needs to be generated on the client side so it must have the token generation set up in addition to just using curl